ramonsuarez/ramonsuarez.github.io/content/post/howto-watch-hear-and-use-all-those-things-you.md

 ---
-title: 'Howto watch, hear and use all those things you can&#8217;t because of being abroad'
+title: "How to watch, hear and use all those things you can't because of being abroad"
 date: '2009-12-03T15:46:07+00:00'
 status: publish
 permalink: /howto-watch-hear-and-use-all-those-things-you